joaoandreporto/coshipy/README.md

 * multi-user setups (where the `coshipy` Vim plugin is installed outside the usual home directory path i.e., `~/.vim/bundle/coshipy/`).

-And it should be exported to `.bashrc`, or the like (see [.bashrc](#bashrc) section).
+And it should be exported through `.bashrc`, or the like (see [.bashrc](#bashrc) section).

 ## Installation